 Junior year: from July 1st

-- A college coach is only permitted to contact you in person off the college campus on or after July 1st when you have completed your junior year of high school.
+- A college coach is only permitted to contact you in person off the college campus only on or after September 1st after you have completed your junior year of high school.
 If the coach meets with you or your parents and says anything to you or them then this is considered a contact.
 Anything more than a very basic hello is a contact.

-- You can make up to five official (expense paid visits to college campuses).
+- You can continue to take official visits (expense paid visits to college campuses).
 The visit to the campus cannot be longer than forty-eight hours in duration.

 - You are not allowed to have an official visit until after your first day of classes of your senior year.

 - College coaches need to have an official ACT or SAT score and a copy of your official high school transcript before you can make a visit.
 This is to verify that you meet NCAA eligibility requirements and that you are in fact a senior.

 - Coaches can make telephone calls and send written correspondence as per the rules for your junior year.

 - If you're at a tournament and the coach does not talk to you do not take it personally.
 The NCAA has specific recruiting rules that put limitations on communication at tournaments.